 Now it’s time for me to help my students deal with stage fright and feel good about performing for others.
 I take my student’s performances very seriously.
 So much so that if they don’t play well I feel that most of the time it’s my fault (most of the time, not all of the time).
 Here are some of the things I do to help my students have a good experience playing.

 First I make sure that I choose appropriate repertoire.
-I choose review pieces or pieces that I know that the student can WELL handle.
+I choose review pieces or pieces that I know the student can handle WELL.
 My students are required to keep a list of three or four pieces current so that they are always ready to play.
 If the piece is new I make sure that the student has ample time to prepare the piece to be played.
-Which means that recitals and auditions are set months in advance.
+This means that recitals and auditions are set months in advance.

 We work on ending the piece gracefully in case of disaster.
 We do a lot of “dry runs” in the studio.
 I have the students play for each other and I encourage them to play for friends and family members often.
 The city where I live has several coveted arts programs for which students must audition.
 I usually make the audition piece the recital piece as well and have the recital first.
 All of these things help students to overcome stage fright.

 Feel the Fear…and Do it Anyway

 Understand that feeling nervous before a performance is normal.

 Even some of the world’s best pianists have suffered from performance anxiety.
 Including Vladimir Horowitz and Chopin!
 So I tell my students if they feel nervous join the club!
 This is all part of the game.

 You are not your feelings.
 Stagefright is just that, a feeling.
 You can accept it and move ahead in spite of it.
 Just get up there and play.

 Words have power!

 I am always harping on this because it’s true!
 Instead of saying the words scared, nervous, anxious, or using the terms stage fright, or performance anxiety.
 I like to substitute the words excitement, and energy, or remind my students that because they are experiencing these emotions they are becoming true musicians.